 - Research centers

-The International Center for Fundamental Physics and its affiliates at École Normale Supérieure (ENS-ICFP) offer a comprehensive and diverse Master’s education in the theoretical and experimental aspects of fundamental physics.
+The International Center for Fundamental Physics offers a comprehensive and diverse Master’s education in the theoretical and experimental aspects of fundamental physics.

 The curriculum spans a broad spectrum of disciplines, including high energy physics, statistical physics, atomic physics, condensed matter physics, astrophysics, and physics for biology.

 The master’s degree in Fundamental Physics is led by the department of Physics- International Centre for Fundamental Physics- at the Ecole normale supérieure.
 Courses are jointly organized with the following partner universities and institutions: